PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-auto-narrate.md

 ![](./img/docs/auto-narrate-4.png)

 >**Note:** there's no need to type the entire name displayed in the dropdown; PowerPointLabs will choose the first voice that contains the portion that you enter.
+>
+> The amount of voices you have installed may vary depending on Windows' language settings - installing additional languages may provide more voices.
+Voices may also be purchased from third-party vendors.

 <p></p>